Introduction

 Preprocessing

-stage, the C pre-processor is responsible for handling
+the C pre-processor is responsible for handling pre-processor

-referenced file (with different search rules for names in quotes
+contents of the referenced file (with different search rules for names

 #define